laobie/StatusBarUtil/README.md

   ![](img/set_color_for_drawer_layout.png)

-- By passing `statusBarAlpha` param, you can change status bar alpha, if you need. (default staus bar alpha value is 112).
+- Pass statusBarAlpha param when necessary to change your status bar alpha, which is 112 by default.

 ### Usage